Tropical methods for building real space sextics with totally real tritangent planes: Tangencies of multiplicity six

 As {Figures}~\ref{fig:Case1TreeShape} and~\ref{fig:Cases23TreeShape} show, each tropical tangency point lies in a different chart of the modification.
-Each location determines partial information about the coefficients listed in~\eqref{eq:coefficientsLines} as well as the initial form of the planar projection of the corresponding classical tangency point.
+Their location determines partial information about the coefficients listed in~\eqref{eq:coefficientsLines} and the initial form of the planar projection of the corresponding classical tangency point.
 Here is the precise statement: